afinetooth/afinetooth.github.io/_posts/2020-06-30-add-test-coverage-to-your-ci-pipeline.markdown

 1. You push changes to your code at your SCM (GitHub).
 2. Your CI service builds your project, runs your tests, and generates your test coverage report.
-3. Your CI posts the report to Coveralls.
+3. Your CI posts the test coverage report to Coveralls.
 4. Coveralls publishes your coverage changes to a shared workspace.
 5. (Optionally) Coveralls sends comments and pass/fail checks to your PRs to control your development workflow.